Fall 2023 availability now posted!

 This program is designed to get students outside to explore the park’s trails with an experienced guide.
 Hikes range in length but average 2-3 hours and can include beautiful lookout points, forest and wetland areas, and geological features of the park.
 Great for getting those steps in and with so many trail options is appropriate for all levels of hiking ability.

 Is the pond a healthy ecosystem?
 How can we tell?

 Students explore the ecosystem of Hester & Piero’s Mill Pond in search of answers to these questions.
 By observing and identifying macroinvertebrates found in the pond, students will determine the diversity of the pond ecosystem and learn how that information helps scientists gauge the health of that system.

 ecosystems, animals, adaptation

 Everything in the garden is connected!
 Students will learn that familiar vegetables they eat are actually parts of plants grown in the garden; they will see how bees and butterflies help the garden grow; and they will explore the role worms and other decomposers play in making rich soil for planting.
 Get ready to get your hands dirty!

 biology, agriculture, botany

-Get your group outside to help grow vegetables for a local meals program, turn food scraps into compost, and make sure our garden is running smoothly.
-Tasks vary by group and season but include; general maintenance of the site; weeding and watering the 900 square feet of vegetable beds, harvesting produce; adding organic material to compost bins, chopping turning and sifting bins; and more.
+Help plant or harvest vegetables, turn food scraps and weeds into compost, and make sure our garden is running smoothly.
+Tasks vary by group and season but include general maintenance of the site: weeding and watering the vegetable beds; harvesting produce; adding organic material to compost bins; chopping, turning, and sifting bins; and lots more!

 biology, nutrition, agriculture, botany